alethiophile/ffmirror/README.rst

   $ ffdb init

-This initialized the SQLite database that tracks metadata.
+This initializes the SQLite database that tracks metadata.
 You can now add authors by issuing:

 .. code:: bash